PP144gh/CV/README.md

 ### Age: 29; Nationality: Portuguese; [My GitHub](https://github.com/PP144gh)
 ### Contacts: pp144@proton.me; [My Linkedin](https://www.linkedin.com/in/pedro-m-f-pereira-9aa02bb5/)

-I am a art, cinema, literature, and music enthusiast that has dedicated a decade to studying Physics before shifting my career focus towards Blockchain, Smart Contracts, and Software Development.

-This recent passion has not only invigorated my professional pursuits but also positioned me to leverage my extensive background in Physics.
-My experience in this field has endowed me with a robust set of skills that are invaluable in software architecture and development, including analytical and critical thinking, as well as proficiency in programming languages such as C, C++, and Python, complemented by a strong knowledge of Linux and scripting.

-My career transition is driven by an eager commitment to immerse myself further into the blockchain ecosystem, seeking to innovate and expand my expertise in this dynamic field.
-Having extensively presented my work and discussed complex topics during my PhD, I excel in communicating intricate concepts in an accessible manner—an ability further refined through several positive teaching experiences.
-I am enthusiastic about continuing to learn and evolve within the software and blockchain landscapes, aiming to contribute significantly to their advancement.
+I am an aspiring polymath with a formal education in Science and Technology and an informal one in everything else.

+Currently, my primary interest lies in blockchain technology, particularly its applications in digital identity (DIDs, VCs), privacy (user-centric data ownership, zero-knowledge proofs, homomorphic encryption), and governance (DAOs, voting systems).

+I am committed to contributing to the modernization of financial and governmental infrastructures, with the goal of empowering individuals to reclaim control and ownership from large corporations and governments.

+During my PhD, I frequently presented my work and engaged in discussions on complex topics, honing my ability to communicate intricate concepts in a clear and accessible way.
+This skill, further developed through positive teaching experiences, drives my passion for outreach and improving public literacy on blockchain.

 ## Work Experience

+### 2024-
+**Blockchain Engineer at [Parfin](https://www.parfin.io/)** - Remote, Lisbon

 ### 2023-
 **Blockchain Developer at [Celfocus](https://www.celfocus.com/)** - Hybrid, Lisbon